Purpose and the future of work

 Working for a social enterprise can be a great opportunity to make a positive difference to your community to the environment and to society.
 Social enterprises are full of passionate, skilled people and are attracting and retaining talented staff as well as driving inclusion and social mobility.

 Social enterprises leaders are helping build great social businesses that are great places to work – businesses which engage staff in decision making, and often lead the way in improving workplace culture and fair pay.
 Working for a social enterprise can be a great opportunity to make a positive difference, to your community, to society or to the environment.

 Bringing purpose to life – the benefits of working with social enterprise suppliers

 Business leaders increasingly recognise the importance of purpose in business and the benefits that being more purpose-led can bring to employee engagement and motivation.

-SEUK works with large and smaller businesses to support them to connect with social enterprises who can supply essential goods and services.
-Our Buy Social Corporate Challenge Programme works with 30 large corporates to help them open up their supply chains to social enterprises and we will soon be piloting a new product aimed at supporting businesses. public sector bodies and other organisations identify and work with social enterprise suppliers.
+Our organisation works with large and smaller businesses to support them to connect with social enterprises who can supply essential goods and services.
+Our Buy Social Corporate Challenge Programme works with 30 large corporates to help them open up their supply chains to social enterprises and our Social Procurement Connect service supports businesses, public sector bodies and other organisations to identify and work with social enterprise suppliers.